-Is there anything more heart breaking that caring for a loved one with dementia?
+Is there anything more heart breaking then caring for a loved one with dementia?
 The mission of the Alzheimer’s Respite Care Program (ARCP) is to ease the burden and enhance the quality of life for the family member caring for a loved with Alzheimer’s or Dementia.

 ARCP is also a valuable community-wide resource for education and information about Alzheimer’s Disease.